noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 ![Insert 3](../../_Images/v09/Insert3.png#.insert)

 In other words, this music box is a magic tool that can only be used by me in this world...
-Something that was really made just for me alone....
+Something that was really made just for me alone...
 Uuughhh...
 This is foul play...
 How can I not be happy from this...

 Suppressing this impetuous feeling, I registered myself as the user and opened